Emmeline Pethick-Lawrence: Later years

-In 1938, Pethick-Lawrence published her memoirs, My Part in a Changing World, which discuss the radicalization of the suffrage movement just before the First World War and how the women's and peace movements were closely allied in England.
+In 1938, Pethick-Lawrence published her memoirs, My Part in a Changing World, which discussed the radicalisation of the suffrage movement just before World War I and how the women's and peace movements were closely allied in England.

-She was involved in the setting up of the Suffragette Fellowship with Edith How-Martyn to document the women's suffrage movement.
-Pethick-Lawrence was also involved with the Women's League of Unity, alongside Flora Drummond, which attempted to establish a women's newspaper in 1938-1939.
+Pethick-Lawrence was involved in the setting up of the Suffragette Fellowship with Edith How-Martyn to document the women's suffrage movement.
+She was also involved with the Women's League of Unity, alongside Flora Drummond, which attempted to establish a women's newspaper in 1938-1939.
 She became the president of the Women's Freedom League (WFL) from 1926 to 1935, and was elected its president in honour in 1953.
 She was also involved in the campaign led by Marie Stopes to provide birth-control to working class women.